JANHMS/room-me-V1/README.md

 # Room Me
 ### Idea
-This is a smart up idea, which eases the process of finding roommates.
+This is a start up idea, which eases the process of finding roommates.
 I am moving often places and often I find it quite exhausing to find the space I like and also the roommates, that we vibe together with.
 Therefore I wanted to implement something similar to bumble, but instead for dates of for friends for roommates.